 Laboratory experience accompanying BIO 342.
 Includes some outdoor and off-campus investigations.

-Corequisites: Registration in BIO 342 is required.
+Corequisites: Concurrent registration in BIO 342 is required.
 Offered: Fall, even # years.

 BIO 346 • Animal Behavior 3 Credits